PrintersForAnts/MetalBoop/README.md

 #### A) Magnet

-Start by assembling magnet into the hole as this task takes 24h for RTV to cure.
+Start by assembling magnet because after this task you will have to wait 24 hours for RTV to cure.
 [Recommended to use printed jig to help with correct assembly.](https://github.com/PrintersForAnts/MetalBoop/tree/main/STL/jigs#assembly-of-magnet)

 #### B) Belts